mgordon34/Conversation-Analysis/README.md

 http://www.nltk.org/install.html

-In addition, the Vader_Lexicon package is required.
+In addition, the Vader_Lexicon[2] package is required.
 To obtain this package, after succesfully installing nltk, open the Python shell on the command line and type the following:

 import nltk